Kansas' new Democratic governor vetoes GOP tax relief bill

 TOPEKA, Kan.
 (AP) — Kansas' new Democratic governor on Monday vetoed a tax relief bill approved by the Republican-controlled Legislature, arguing it would repeat an infamous fiscal experiment that failed under a GOP predecessor.

+Kelly's top priorities are boosting funding for public schools and expanding the state's Medicaid health coverage for the needy, but she told lawmakers in her veto message that the tax bill would have created another "self-inflicted budget crisis."

-"We cannot fix our state if we repeat the mistakes of the past," Kelly said Monday.
+"We simply cannot go backward now," Kelly told reporters Monday during a Statehouse news conference.
+"We cannot fix our state if we repeat the mistakes of the past."

-A clash was inevitable.
+A clash between Kelly and Republican leaders was inevitable.
 Allowing the tax relief to become law would have undermined the state's ability to sustain Kelly's proposals for education funding and Medicaid expansion.
 Republican leaders have yet to muster the two-thirds majorities necessary to override a veto and enact the tax bill, so Kelly is likely to prevail.

+Top Republicans said by allowing an unlegislated tax increase, Kelly broke a campaign promise she made repeatedly last year not to raise taxes while helping public schools, expanding Medicaid and stabilizing the state budget.
+Her GOP opponent, former Kansas Secretary of State Kris Kobach, made returning the tax "windfall" among his key issues.

+"Today, Laura Kelly showed us how little her words mean," said Senate President Susan Wagle, a conservative Wichita Republican.
+"Hardworking Kansans know how to best spend their money and more of it should stay in their own pockets."

-Republicans argued that failing to enact tax relief would allow an unlegislated tax increase.
-They said the issue was akin to deciding whether to return a lost wallet full of cash after finding it on the sidewalk with the owner's ID inside.
+Top Republicans also that the issue was akin to deciding whether to return a lost wallet full of cash after finding it on the sidewalk with the owner's ID inside.

+"She kept the money — she kept the money for herself," said House Majority Leader Dan Hawkins, another conservative Wichita Republicans.

 The governor and fellow Democrats noted the persistent budget woes that Kansas experienced after Republican legislators jumped into cutting income taxes in 2012 and 2013 at the urging of then-GOP Gov. Sam Brownback.
 Voters came to view the experiment as a failure, and bipartisan majorities reversed most of the tax cuts in 2017.